Its-Sudeep/CODSOFT_task03/README.md

 # CODSOFT_task03

-# 🎮 New Project Alert!
-*I've created a beginner-friendly Rock-Paper-Scissors game using Python.
+# *I've created a beginner-friendly Rock-Paper-Scissors game using Python.
 This project helped me enhance my coding skills and understand the basics of game logic.*

 # 🔹 Features:
 *Simple, intuitive gameplay*